kwilliamson34/arch-upskill/posts/functional.md

 Python is a multi-paradigm programming language.
 It supports procedural, object-oriented, and functional programming.

 It is a good choice for coding interviews because you can easily pivot to the paradigm that offers the most elegant solution.
-TODO: try some leetcode problems in Python.

 More to come in Python 101 lesson.